 Most starter treadmills give you 0 – 10% incline.
 This is ok.
 But if you’re already in reasonably good shape, you may find that you top out at 10% pretty fast.
 You want to at least go with a 12% if you want to build in high-intensity intervals.

 Or if you want even more of a challenge, you may want to go with a Nordictrack incline trainer like the one seen below – which gives you up to 40% incline.

 Just as an example, you can burn up to 5 times more calories on a 40% incline vs a 0% incline so it’s a great way to see fast results.

-Also, make sure the console is intuitive and easy to figure out.
+And it should be intuitive and easy to figure out.
 You shouldn’t have to read the entire manual just to figure out how to use the console.

 Other Things To Look For When Buying a Treadmill:

-If you like to challenge yourself, make sure to find a machine with lots of built-in workout programs – or even one with iFit live which lets you add new workouts to your treadmill over time.
+If you like to challenge yourself, make sure to find a machine with lots of built-in workout programs – or even one with iFit which lets you add new workouts to your treadmill over time.

 And finally, while most treadmills do fold up, there are some commercial type units – like the incline trainer treadmills that do not fold up.
 So be sure to find a folding unit if you want to save space.

 So those are some of the main things you should look for when buying a treadmill.
 Don’t get me wrong “Best Buys” and awards are great, however at the end of the day, you are the expert on what you need in a treadmill and what you’ll actually use.